Priya730/Priya730/README.md

   - 🎓 I am sophomore at PDPU, Gandhinagar, pursuing my Bachelors in Electrical Engineering.</br>
   - 🔭 I am a passinate learner exploring Web Development and the Google Cloud Platform☁.</br>
+  - ✏ My blog - [EmpoweredByTech](https://empoweredbytech.hashnode.dev/) is an initiative to motivate girls to take up careers in STEM.</br>

 ## My Experiences
 * Google Cloud Career Readiness Program Trainee- Working to upskill in GCP by deploying applications, monitor operations, and manage enterprise solutions that leverage Google-managed or self-managed services on Google Cloud.